SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Label Format Measures/README.md

 )
 ```

-After you set up the dynamic formatting go to - Visual Format > Data Label > Value - here you can set up Auto, or thousands, or none, etc. as well as the no of decimal places you want to display.
+After you set up the dynamic formatting go to - Visual Format > Data Label > Value - here you can set up Auto, or thousands, or none, etc. as well as the number of decimal places you want to display.

-However, in some instances the Auto might not work properly or will show you an Auto tha you don't like.
+However, in some instances the Auto might not work properly or it will show you an Auto that you don't like.
 This is why the Labels Format Measures (option 2 below) is the one that offers greater customization and flexibility.

-#### Option 2: Labels Format Measures
+#### 🔡 Option 2: Labels Format Measures

 Here below the Labels Format measures to create.